lisitein/Brigata/README.md

 ### 1. Project Setup

-First, download all the project files and organize them in a folder with the following structure:
+First, download all the python files and organize them in a folder with the following structure:

 ```
 your_project/